awsdocs/amazon-cloudfront-developer-guide/doc_source/DefaultRootObject.md

    The file can be any type supported by CloudFront\.
 For a list of constraints on the file name, see the description of the `DefaultRootObject` element in [DistributionConfig Complex Type](https://docs.aws.amazon.com/cloudfront/latest/APIReference/DistributionConfigDatatype.html)\.
 **Note**
 If the file name of the default root object is too long or contains an invalid character, CloudFront returns the error `HTTP 400 Bad Request - InvalidDefaultRootObject`\.
-In addition, CloudFront caches the code for five minutes and writes the results to the access logs\.
+In addition, CloudFront caches the code for one minute and writes the results to the access logs\.

 1. Confirm that the permissions for the object grant CloudFront at least `read` access\.